MohanadOdema/EnergyShield/Documentation/README.md

 In this experiment, we compared EnergyShield with purely on-vehicle NN controller evaluation, both in terms of energy consumption and safety; see [EnergyShield-ICCPS2023], Section 5.2.
 This comparison was made using a single RL-trained NN controller driving a fixed track; safety entails avoiding randomly spawned stationary obstacles along this track.
 This artifact reuses the same track and NN controller from our experiment, but the obstacle locations and instantaneous wireless-link performance are randomized.

-To rerun this experiment, execute the following commands in the **container**:
+To rerun this experiment, ensure that you have an EnergyShield container running (see Section 2 _(iii)_), and execute the following commands in the **container**'s bash shell:
 ```Bash
 # <<< CONTAINER COMMANDS >>>
 cd /home/carla/EnergyShield